Revyz Command Center for Jira

 Step 2: Enter the Destination Site Details

 Select the destination site and enter the assets configuration snapshot.
+Click on View Object Schemas.

 Step 3: View Object Schemas

-Step 4: Assets Configurations
+Step 4: Diff View

-Step 5: Review Dependencies
+Step 6: Review Dependencies

 Select the desired assets configurations and click on “Review Dependencies”.
 Click on the relevant filters to check the correct object statuses.